qq1147050160/vuex-iframe-share/README.md

   // This parameter is only available in vuexIframeShare.storage Valid in.
-  // In vuejs, please use such as: `vuex-persistedstate ...` package storage?: Storage // sessionStorage | localStorage (default) }
+  // In vuejs, please use such as: `vuex-persistedstate ...` package storage?: Storage // sessionStorage | localStorage (default)

+  mutationMethodName?: string // It will only take effect if it is used in conjunction with 'vuex-persistedstate' }
 ```